George Doig: Early life

 Doig was born on 25 May 1913 to Charles George Alexander Doig and his wife, Isabella Brand Doig (née Miller), at their residence at 30 Howard Street, Fremantle.
 Doig was a member of the Doig sporting family which produced 17 WAFL footballers.
 His father, Charles Doig, Sr., played 209 games for East Fremantle between 1903 and 1921, and later coached the club for one season, in 1940.
 His brother, Charles Doig, Jr., played 196 games for East Fremantle and also captained the club.

 Doig attended Fremantle Boys' School in Fremantle, but played "little football" at school.
 In 1931, Doig played for an East Fremantle side in the Fremantle Suburban Football Association, a local competition.
 Despite his team finishing second from last, Doig kicked 126 goals from 20 games to lead the competition's goalkicking.
 In a 1954 interview, Doig characterised himself as part of the "barefoot brigade".
 In one match against Palmyra at Fremantle Park, Doig kicked his team's entire score, 26 goals and 20 behinds, to Palmyra's seven goals and seven behinds.
 The Sunday Times noted it as "a splendid performance".
 The following season, Doig played with East Fremantle's affiliate in the Western Australian National Football Association (WANFA), which acted as a reserve or seconds team for the WANFL club.

 Football career

-In 1933, he was promoted to the League team at East Fremantle.
+In 1933, Doig was promoted to the League team at East Fremantle.
 In his first game, he kicked 9 goals.
 For the season he kicked 106 goals, the first person in the West Australian Football League to kick more than 100 goals in a season at League level.

-The following year he kicked 152 goals, which was an Australian record until 1953, when Bernie Naylor, from the South Fremantle Football Club kicked 167 goals (including finals matches).
-In the 1934 season George kicked 19 goals, 3 behinds in one match (then an Australian record) followed by 13 goals, 4 behinds in the following match.
+The following year, he kicked 152 goals, which was an Australian record until 1953, when Bernie Naylor, from the South Fremantle Football Club kicked 167 goals (including finals matches).
+In the 1934 season Doig kicked 19 goals 3 behinds in one match (then an Australian record) followed by 13 goals 4 behinds in the next match.